Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1304C: after A282, drew skirt
 - 13065: after C9, no uraeus
 - 1306D: was present in JSesh but not marked, replaced ankh
+- 13159: hoopoe w/feathers is a different CP
 - 13172: ex, moved + symmetrized loaf
+- 131AA: after A9, reversed
 - 134FF: after FE + random jug W22?
 - 13502: campaign for standing with props
 - 13507: campaign for standing with props